codsen/codsen/packages/json-comb-core/README.md

 ## Difference between Normalising JSON and JSON Schemas

-In simple terms, a _JSON Schema_ is a way to define and enforce key presence and their value types.
-It is used when dealing with reading/writing objects to network sources.
+In simple terms, a _JSON Schema_ is a description of all keys and their value types.
+We're concerned, does all the values have the same types as values in schema.
+We're not particularly concerned about the **existence** of the keys, we're more concerned is all we've got match the schema.

-JSON file normalisation (what this library does, among other things) is making so that every JSON in a given set has the same keys as all others.
-Missing values are simply set to a placeholder (normally Boolean `false`).

-See the difference between the two concepts?

-JSON Schema is usually set.
-You've agreed on the API and now enforce it.
-Data files, on the other hand, have evolving API - new keys are added (and removed) regularly, and we're concerned only to keep the keysets the same.

-Schemas are used when dealing with API's and network.
-Normalisation is used when dealing with local files on a hard drive.
+When you choose to separate email content from templates, content is put into JSON files.
+When you add a new field in one file, you want that field added on all other files.
+Same way, if a field has placeholder (normally a Boolean value `false`) on every file, you want to be informed about that.
+Maybe that key/value pair is unused across all JSON files.
+You are not concerned very much what _type_ the particular value is in your JSON - normally they're `string`, `number` or `Boolean` anyway - you're more concerned about the **consistence** of the set of your JSON files.

+So, normalisation is a process of making bunch of JSON files to have the same keys.
+JSON Schema is a description of all keys and their value types within a JSON.

+When performing a normalisation, all JSON files are read and internally a schema is created, so algorithm knows what keys are missing on a particular file of a set of JSON's.
+However, that schema is concerned only about keys - its values are set to placeholder.

 ## Contributing